 - A centralized protocol and data management system

 - An administrative core

-Purpose: Brought together the personnel and resources to ensure that the goals of the BADER Consortium were achieved (Financial, HR, Reporting, Policies and Procedures, Compliance, Legal, IP, Training, Information Technology, etc.)
+Purpose: Brought together the personnel and resources to ensure that the goals and scope of work of the BADER Consortium were achieved.

-Purpose: Developed and supported a research-intensive culture in the MTFs by assisting the MTFs with establishing a uniform and sustainable research infrastructure to facilitate ongoing and new MTF clinical research protocols across all sites.
+Purpose: Developed and supported a research-intensive culture in four U.S. Department of Defense military treatment facilities by assisting the MTFs with establishing a uniform and sustainable research infrastructure to facilitate ongoing and new MTF clinical research protocols across all sites.

-Purpose: Supported multi-site MTF clinical studies by providing additional scientific infrastructures and resources (Biostatistics, Outcomes Measurement and Biomechanics) for the conduct of clinical orthopaedic rehabilitation research.
+Purpose: Supported U.S. Department of Defense multi-site military treatment facility (MTF) clinical studies by providing additional scientific infrastructures and resources (Biostatistics, Outcomes Measurement and Biomechanics) for the conduct of clinical orthopaedic rehabilitation research.

-By supporting the clinical rehabilitation-intensive culture across four Department of Defense Military Treatment Facilities and among affiliates across the country, the Consortium seeks to move research and clinical trials forward.
-Military Treatment Facilities
+By supporting the clinical rehabilitation-intensive culture across four U.S. Department of Defense military treatment facilities (MTFs) and among affiliates across the country, the Consortium seeks to move research and clinical trials forward.